natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_clitable.rst

 .. warning::
-    There are different ways to import *clitable* depending on textfsm version:
+    There are different ways to import ``clitable`` depending on textfsm version:

     * ``import clitable`` for version <= 0.4.1
     * ``from textfsm import clitable`` for version >= 1.1.0

     See textfsm version: ``pip show textfsm``.

-We will check *clitable* on the last example from previous section - *show ip route ospf* command.
+We will check ``clitable`` on the last example from previous section - "show ip route ospf" command.
 Read the output that is stored in output/sh_ip_route_ospf.txt file to string:

 .. code:: python